Xomega-Net/Xomega.Docs/docs/tutorial/3-details/4-multi-select.md

 ## Custom service implementation

-Once all the code is regenerated, we'll need to provide custom service implementations for our CRUD operations to handle the new `sales` structure.
+Once all the code is regenerated, we'll need to provide a custom service implementation for our CRUD operations to handle the new `sales` structure.

 ### Custom Get for the output

 First, let's open up the extended `SalesOrderService` class, and add to it the following `GetSalesInfo` method, which populates the `SalesInfo` structure for the given sales order.

 ```cs title="SalesOrderServiceExtended.cs"
 public partial class SalesOrderService